Last updated on April 22nd, 2022 at 07:58 pm

-A Griot dish consists of pieces of pork that have been marinated, boiled, and fried in oil.
+A Griot dish consists of pieces of pork that have been marinated, boiled, and fried in oil or roasted in the oven.
 Many people are roasting the pork pieces instead of frying the meat.
-This process eliminates the excess of fat and will help you avoid any skin burnt and more importantly for health reasons.
+This process eliminates excess fat and will help you avoid any kitchen accident, more importantly for health reasons.

-I prefer roasting my meat instead of frying for health reason.
-And let’s face it, it is much easier to bake or roast than fry meat because it is better for you, and frying meat required a lot more cleaning when finished.
+I prefer roasting my meat instead of frying for health reasons.
+And let’s face it, it is much easier to bake or roast than frying meat.
+It is better for you as well, and frying meat required a lot more cleaning when finished.

 Key ingredients are required to make a good Griot

-The bottles are usually found in International/Caribbean/Spanish section of supermarkets.
+The bottles are usually found in the International/Caribbean/Spanish section of supermarkets.
 As they are readily available, make sure you buy a trusted brand.
-When purchasing the product ensure that the sour orange juice taste “sour” and not semi-sweet.
-Lime juice is a good substitute if the sour orange juice is not available.
-The key is to add the correct amount, so the pork is not too acidic.
+When purchasing the product, ensure that the sour orange juice taste “sour” and not semi-sweet.
+Lime juice is a good substitute if sour orange juice is not available.
+The key is to add the correct amount so the pork is not too acidic.

-Nowadays, ready-mix dried and wet spices have made it easy to cook meat and other types of dishes.
-To obtain a more authentic taste fresh spices are best to use.
-The right spice blend and the right acidic amount will make your Griot taste finger licking good.
+Nowadays, ready-mix dried and wet spices have made it easy to cook meat and other dishes.
+To obtain a more authentic taste, fresh spices are best to use.
+The right spice blend and the right acidic amount will make your Griot taste finger-licking good.

-I also use my Original Gourmet Hot Sauce to create that delicious and unexpected flavor.
-Griot should be made with pork shoulder or shoulder picnic pork.
-This type of meat is usually sold whole.
+I also use Noubess Hot and Spicy Herbs Sauce to create that delicious and unexpected flavor.
+Griot is prepared with pork shoulder or shoulder picnic pork which is usually sold whole and not sliced.
 I would recommend having your butcher cut the meat before leaving the meat market to avoid having a fighting match with your meat.
 LOL.